RustBeginners/awesome-rust-mentors/README.md

 ## New mentees

 Welcome to awesome rust mentors!
 This project is a currated list of Rustaceans who are ready and willing to act as mentors to new Rustaceans looking to get more involved in the language and/or it's community.
-If that sounds interesting to you check out the rules and our list of mentors, pick one at random or something, and make a friend!
+If that sounds interesting to you check out the rules and our list of mentors, pick one at random or maybe based of their bio, and make a friend!

 ### Expectations For Mentees